aukejw/ta_scripts/README.md

 Blackboard is a wonderful system, but it does not quite work the way I want it to...
 Relevant: https://xkcd.com/1319/

-rename_bb_handins.py is a script for automatically unpacking blackboard gradebooks.
+rename_bb_handins.py is a script for unpacking blackboard gradebooks.
 Assumes you have unzip, 7z (p7zip-full) and unrar installed.
 Also tries to use unidecode to remove special chars from names.
 List of features: